|

 Aumt lists space-separated indices of positional arguments to

-the AU macro that should be suppressed from appearing in
+the AU macro that should be suppressed from appearance in

 the document heading on the first page of MT memorandum